jamestcole/AIFinancialChatbotProject-App/README.md

 - **FAQ Database (MySQL)**: Contains frequently asked questions and answers about financial topics.
 - **Two-Tier Response System**:
     - First, checks the database for relevant FAQs.
-    - If no FAQ matches the user query, forwards the query to OpenAI's API for a response.
+    - If no FAQ matches the user query, forwards the query to OpenAI's API **(hosted on Azure)** for a response.
 - **AWS Hosted**: The chatbot is deployed and hosted on AWS, accessible via a web interface.
 - **Spring Boot Application**: Easily start the project locally using Spring Boot.